J-Bch/Asseto_Corsa_Mylab_Controller/README.md

 This set of controllers is used to control a car in Asseto Corsa.
 One card is used as a steering wheel and the other one as a dashboard communicating with the computer, sending inputs to a python script on the host computer.

+This project was carried out as students at HEPIA as part of the "MIPS" course.

+Made by Bach Joachim & Da Silva Marques David.

 ### Architecture

 ![architecture drawio](https://github.com/user-attachments/assets/c04697f2-c1f2-45e6-b04f-f88b6537fd67)